berkink/b/content/authors/admin/_index.md

 highlight_name: false
 ---

+I was born in Denizli, Turkey.
+I am living in Guzelyurt, TRNC.
 I am currently an undergraduate student in petroleum and natural gas engineering program at METU NCC.